 originals and can not be duplicated.
 I

-use an ancient Japanese firing process called Raku for the Bone Gang series - it adds additional interest with its contrast between color and rich matte black areas.
-For Bright colors an oxidation firing.
-Laissez le bon temps roulle with story pottery!
+use an ancient Japanese firing process called Raku to adds additional interest with its contrast between color and rich matte black areas.

 Clay is wedged and divided then wheel thrown, altered or hand built to create my clay shapes.
-Forms begin to tell their stories as they are sculpted, carved and imprinted
+Forms begin to tell their stories as they are sculpted, carved & imprinted.

 Completed pieces are slowly dried then bisque fired in an electric kiln

-removing all moisture, and melting the clay plates together.
+removing moisture, and melting clay plates into their permanent shape

 RAKU - I fire in my garden using a ceramic fiber kiln that I built.
 This is a two phase process.
-First, using propane gas fuel I build temperature while watching through the windows until I see glazes blister, melt and finally shine.
-Timing and temperature are crucial to achieve different glaze effects.
+First, using propane gas fuel I build temperature.
+Watching through the windows I see glazes blister, melt and finally shine.
+Timing and

 I lift the bonnet and using tongs I remove each red hot piece to a bed of combustibles.
-Smoke carbonizes raw clay and unglazed areas adding a rich matte black.
-Tiny black crackle patterns or thermal glaze fractures appear giving an aged look.
+Smoke carbonizes unglazed areas and accents tiny glaze fractures with rich matt blacks.
+This gives each hand fired piece a unique aged look.

 Laissez le bon temps roulle (Let the good times roll) with story pottery New Orleans style!